Skip to Main Content

 Credit:Canva

-2. Linkedin Learning Content
+2. Linkedin Learning Videos

 Provides resources on a variety of topics, including

-• Technology topics, including training on specific software (Adobe Creative Suite, Microsoft Excel, SQL, Python, Power BI to name a few ) and also resources on data analysis, software engineering, cyber security and more.
+• includes training on specific software (Adobe Creative Suite, Microsoft Excel, SQL, Python, Power BI to name a few )

 3. Ebook Collections (list of collections with descriptions)